uw-it-aca/uw-foodalert/README.md

 Once you have finished work on a branch, push it to gihub and submit a pull request for review by one of the project's maintainers.
 For the branch to be merged, both sets of unit tests should pass along with a pycodestyle check.
 To improves likelihood of your pull request being accepted, run these locally before pushing (it may be worth setting up a git hook).

 To run pycodestyle: `pycodestyle foodalert/ --exclude=migrations,static` in the root directory

-### Webpack

-During development, you may find it convenient to have webpack watching your files in the background and compiling them as they change.
-To do this, run:

-`npx webpack --watch`

 ### Documentation